 clinic, or other health care facility or at the medical office

-of a physician and in a manner that limits access to the drug
+physician assistant and in a manner that limits access to the

 employed at the pharmacy, hospital, clinic, or other health

 care facility or medical office and any persons designated by

 dispensed at a retail store containing a pharmacy under this

 Section may be dispensed only from the pharmacy department of